 Any course may be dropped in accordance with the dates indicated on the academic calendar.
 No record is maintained of courses dropped during the first three weeks of the semester (the first seven days of a seven-week summer session).
 During the next seven weeks (prorated for summer and accelerated sessions), a W (withdrawal) is assigned for courses dropped.
 See the academic calendar for the summer split-semester schedule.
 During the final five weeks (prorated for summer and accelerated sessions), no resignation is permitted, except as authorized by the student's dean in unusual circumstances.
 In such a case, a W will be assigned for the coursework.
 Time allowances for the summer split-session are prorated.

 Refund on Courses:

 Dropping and adding courses after the first week of school may result in additional charges.
-The refund on any course(s) dropped will be calculated according to the official refund policy in effect on the date when the withdrawal is entered on myLSUS: 100% during the first five days of class; 60% for the 6 through 10th day of class; 40% for the 11 through 18th day of class (Prorated for Summer.)
+The refund on any course(s) dropped will be calculated according to the official refund policy in effect on the date when the withdrawal is entered on myLSUS: 100% during the first five days of class; 60% for the 6 through 10th day of class; 40% for the 11 through 14th day of class (prorated for summer and accelerated sessions).

 Section changes may be made utilizing the drop/add process if openings exist in the class section desired.
 Such changes must be made by the final date for adding courses for credit as indicated on the academic calendar.
 In unusual and extenuating circumstances a student may be permitted to change sections after this date upon approval of the appropriate dean.

 A curriculum (major) change is made by obtaining the approval of the appropriate college dean.
 If the change involves transfer to another college, the approval of both deans concerned must be obtained.